paulw11/subscription-monitor/README.md

 * Pluggable architecture allows you to define your own receipt validation class
 * Support for sandbox and production receipt validation
-* Support for "free" products; enable base functionality that can be overridden by subscriptions using in a consistent manner
+* Support for "free" products; enable base functionality that can be overridden by paid subscriptions allowing you to enable functions in a consistent manner

 ## Requirements
 SubscriptionMonitor supports iOS 9 and above.
 Your project must be written in Swift 3 in order to integrate SubscriptionMonitor.